(Original post date: 7/29/2015)

 While we were out, we had been ransacked by chipmunks!
 Before heading out to climb Matterhorn, I made the foolish decision to leave our food bags inside the tent.
 I figured since everything was sealed in various odor proof Opsaks (and placed within an Ursack) that it would be fine.
 I was dead wrong.
 The chipmunks–I believe there were at least two–chewed thru our tent, leaving two gaping holes.
 They managed to squeeze into our tightly fastened Ursacks and chew thru some of the Opsaks.
 Although they only managed to destroy my toiletries bag, they tore into Mack’s food bag and opened several packets of Emergen-C, leaving the powdery contents piled all over his sleeping bag and pad.
 After a minor breakdown and a couple of hissy fits, we pulled ourselves together.
 We patched up the tent using duct tape, cleaned the Emergen-C (as well as other “little surprises” left by those devilish rodents) using wet wipes, and sealed the torn Opsaks using the tent guylines.
 Lesson learned: NEVER leave food–no matter how well sealed–inside the tent; DUCT TAPE IS GOD–always pack it!

-Day 3: West Fork Wallowa/Ice Lake Junction to Moccasin Lake (9.7 miles; 4 hours 30 minutes)
+Day 3: West Fork Wallowa/Ice Lake Junction to Moccasin Lake (9.7 miles; 4 hours 30 minutes, breaks not included)